tweedegolf/rust-training/book/src/foreign-function-interface.md

 However, the generated code will likely be ugly and non-idiomatic.
 To wrap a C library properly, good API design and documentation is needed.

 ### Background
-For this exercise, we will use the [QOI C library](https://github.com/phoboslab/qoi).
+The [image crate](https://crates.io/crates/image) provides functionality for encoding, decoding and editing images in Rust.
+It supports many image formats, like JPEG, PNG and GIF, but also QOI.
 QOI is a "Quite OK Image format", which aims for fast encoding and decoding of images, while providing a file size similar to PNGs.
+In this exercise, we test if the image crate produces the same results when decoding QOI images as the [QOI reference C library](https://github.com/phoboslab/qoi).

 The QOI C library is a header-only library, which means the function implementations are included within the header file instead of in a separate C file.
 We've added a separate C file which includes the header to make it easier to compile and include the library in our Rust program.